 Delta 8 THC has become quite the popular compound since people figured out that it is a legal way to get high.
 Closely related to delta 9 THC, delta 8 THC is a cannabinoid found in cannabis that is considered legal for use, and also gets people high – just like the controlled substance delta 9 THC.
 What is Delta 8?
 Why is it legal?
 We’ll answer these questions, and more, in this article all about d8 THC.

 Most people are aware that THC Delta 9 (Tetrahydrocannabinol) is the most psychoactive cannabinoid in cannabis.
 Did you know there is another form of THC known as Delta 8 Tetrahydrocannabinol?
 Other names you may run into include: THC delta 8, D-8-THC, or Δ8-THC

-However, what you might not know, is that hemp and cannabis also contain a milder psychoactive cannabinoid, THC Delta 8.
-While Delta-9-tetrahydrocannabinol (THC) is the most common compound known among the cannabinoids, it is not the only psychoactive compound in the cannabis plant.
+Delta 8 is a milder psychoactive cannabinoid that is very similar to Delta 9 THC.
+While Delta-9-tetrahydrocannabinol (THC) is the most common compound known among cannabinoids, it is not the only psychoactive compound in the cannabis plant.

 How is Delta 8 THC Different from THC Delta 9?

-Delta 9 THC is formed in cannabis when Delta 9 tetrahydrocannabinolic acid (also known as THCA, C22H30O4) is exposed to heat, in a process known as decarboxylation.
-However, THC Delta 8 forms slightly differently.
+Delta 9 THC is formed in cannabis when Delta 9 tetrahydrocannabinolic acid (also known as THCA) is exposed to heat, in a process known as decarboxylation.
+However, THC Delta 8 forms a bit differently.

 Unlike other cannabinoids, THC Delta 8 isn’t produced through decarboxylation.
 Neither is it created in cannabis plants by cannabinoid-synthesizing enzymes.
 Instead, it is formed as THC Delta 9 degrades over time.